Erdiko/erdiko/README.md

 Installation
 ------------

-***via composer***

-at the commandline run,
+We recommend installing using composer.
+At the commandline run,

-	composer create erdiko/erdiko
+	composer create erdiko/erdiko [your-app-name]

 ***via git & composer***

-Clone erdiko from github and run "composer install" in the root folder /
+If you prefer to install yourself you can clone erdiko from github and run "composer install" in the root folder.

 1. git clone git@github.com:ArroyoLabs/erdiko.git
 2. cd erdiko